What is Sharding in Blockchain?

 What is Blockchain?

-Blockchain is an innovative technology like a digital ledger, keeping track of transactions securely and transparently.
-It could be described as a chain of blocks, where each block contains data and is linked together, forming a chain.
+Blockchain is an innovative technology, like a digital ledger that keeps track of transactions securely and transparently.
+It could be described as a chain of blocks, where each block contains data and is linked to the next, forming a chain.

 However, what makes blockchain unique is its decentralised nature.
-Instead of one central authority controlling everything, like a bank, blockchain is distributed across many computers or nodes.
+Instead of a single central authority controlling everything, as with a bank, blockchain is distributed across many computers or nodes.
 This means no single entity has control, making it more secure and trustworthy.

 Another important aspect is that once a block is added to the chain, it's tough to alter or tamper with, ensuring data integrity.
-Blockchain is famous for powering cryptocurrencies like Bitcoin and Ethereum, but its capability goes far beyond that.
+Blockchain is famous for powering cryptocurrencies like Bitcoin and Ethereum, but its capabilities go far beyond that.
 It's also being used in various industries, from finance to healthcare, for its ability to simplify processes, reduce fraud, and increase transparency.

 The Need for Scalability